eric-spoerner/Pewlett-Hackard-Analysis/README.md

 | 1761 | Assistant Engineer |
 | 2	| Manager |

 ### Employees entering a mentorship program

-Oddly, the mentorship program is only available to employees born in the year 1965.
-Results are contained in `Data/mentorship_eligibility.csv`
+Oddly, the mentorship program is only available to employees born in the year 1965, for a total of **1,549** eligible employees.

-## Challenges encountered

-None?